 Strategy #5: Move Your Body

-Anxiety is energy.
+Anxiety is often accompanied by physical activation and heightened energy.
 Your body is ready to run or fight.
 Physical movement helps your body process stress more effectively.

 - Walk briskly